-Immigrant Eyes - Lyrics by Guy Clark and Robert Murrah (last verse added by Bob Harke).
-As recorded by Kennedy’s Kitchen on “Music in the Glen”
+Immigrant Eyes - Lyrics by Guy Clark and Robert Murrah (with added verses by Bob Harke*, and Seamus Kennedy**).
+Video.
+Recorded by Kennedy’s Kitchen (with added verse by Bob Harke) on “Music in the Glen.”
+Recorded by Seamus Kennedy with added verse on "Let The Music Take You Home."

 Old Ellis Island was swarming, G